DeeMcCart/CI_PP2_HumbleNumble/README.md

 * https://stackoverflow.com/questions/42610369/javascript-classlist-remove-not-working-properly used to resolve issue #001 where not all classLists removing as expected
 * https://www.youtube.com/watch?v=uUCpopjPZdI HTML, CSS & JavaScript - How to Create a Pop-Up Modal ( Manual Version ) - Web Dev Tutorials @codefoxx used to help create a pop up help window
 * https://github.com/aleksandracodes/CI_PP2_SunshineGuessing (Aleksandra Haniok) was used for readme checklist and content, also for good code commenting structure
+* https://github.com/4n4ru/CI-P2-GuessingBee#deployment (Ana Runje) for instructions on forking and cloning a website

 ### Acknowledgements
-* I would like to sincerely thank my mentor, Mo Shami for his patience and support throughout.
+* I would like to sincerely thank my mentor, Mo Shami for his enthusiasm and support throughout.
-* I would also like to thank Derek for his support and keeping everything running at home.
+* I would also like to thank Derek and my family for their personal support.